 is a list of common steps that you may be asked to do:

-- Your healthcare provider will explain the test to you and you can ask questions.
+Your healthcare provider will explain the test to you, and you can ask questions.

-- You will be asked to sign a consent form that gives your permission to do the test.
+You will be asked to sign a consent form that gives your permission to do the test.

 Read the form carefully and ask questions if something is not clear.

-- Tell your healthcare provider of all medicines (prescribed and over-the-counter) and
+Tell your healthcare provider of all medicines (prescribed and over the counter) and

-herbal supplements that you are taking.
+herbal supplements that you are taking, especially any blood thinners.

 Dress in clothes that permit access to the area to be tested or that are easily removed.

-- Stop using lotions or oils on your skin for a few days before your test, or at least
+Stop using lotions or oils on your skin for a few days before your test, or at least

 stop using them on the day of the exam.

 A sedative or pain reliever may be prescribed before the test.
 If so, you may need

 to have someone drive you home afterwards.

-- Based on your medical condition, your healthcare provider may request other specific
+Based on your health problem, your healthcare provider may ask for other specific

 What happens during an EMG?